-While Club Nintendo was translated into numerous languages and distributed throughout Europe, the German edition is perhaps the most well-known version.
-This was partly because Germany was one of a select few European regions to get a drastically different Club Nintendo magazine from the rest of the continent.
-This version would continue long after the UK version was discontinued, lasting through the latter half of the SNES years and the duration of the Nintendo 64's lifespan.
-It would eventually be discontinued in 2002, right at the start of the Gamecube's European release.
+Of all the different regional versions of Club Nintendo, the German edition is perhaps the most well-known.
+Starting around 1990, this version would prove to be very successful, lasting through the latter half of the SNES years and the duration of the Nintendo 64's lifespan.
+It would eventually be discontinued in 2002, the year which saw the Gamecube's European release.

-It's fair to say that the most commonly-remembered aspects of the German Club Nintendo magazine nowadays are its various comic stories, which would either promote newly-released games or put classic Nintendo characters in unusual situations.
-These would include a detective noir-themed Kirby comic and a couple of horror-themed stories featuring various Nintendo characters.
+It's fair to say that the main reason for the German version's popularity nowadays is its various comic stories, which would either promote newly-released games or put classic Nintendo characters in unusual situations; these would include a detective noir-themed Kirby comic and a horror-themed story featuring various Nintendo characters.

 The Dutch version of Club Nintendo was rebranded into Club Nintendo Extra in 1993.
 As well as the usual changes in layout, articles, and staff, the biggest change was that Club Nintendo Extra was a retail magazine; subscribers now had to pay for CNE, and it was also on sale in newsagents.
 Club Nintendo Extra would last until 1997, the year in which the Nintendo 64 was released in Europe.

 (Thanks to Dennis Fleaman for his informative video.)